 It's important to note that while child abuse cases are tried in criminal courts, decisions directly affecting the welfare of a child are typically handled in family court.
 The well-being of young children is supported in multiple courts and by various professionals.

 Recognizing the Signs of Child Abuse

-This is especially true if the alleged abuser is a relative or family friend).
-Other victims may be in denial despite showing signs of abuse, perhaps conditioned to believe that abuse is a normal part of childhood.
+This is especially true if the alleged abuser is a relative or family friend.
+Other victims may be in denial despite showing signs of abuse.
+Some might be conditioned to believe that abuse is a normal part of childhood.